 David Eager is an internationally recognised expert on the safety aspects of trampolines and playgrounds, play surfaces, and sports and recreation equipment.
-He is an Associate Professor within the Faculty of Engineering Information Technology at UTS.
+He is the Professor for Risk Management and Injury Prevention at UTS.
 He is a Fellow of Engineers Australia, Chartered Professional Engineer and on the National Professional Engineers Register.

 David has a PhD in Engineering (UNSW), 1st Class Honours Degree in Engineering (NSWIT); and Graduate Certificate in Dispute Resolution (UTS).

 David was the dux of the final year of his undergraduate degree.
 He worked in the mining, manufacturing and construction industries for more than a decade before entering academe.
 In 1992 David was awarded an Australian Postgraduate Research Award – Industry and in 1995 joined UTS academic staff.
 In 2007 he was made an honorary safety advisor with the Royal Society for the Prevention of Accidents.
 In 2009 he was awarded the William Evans Fellowship by the University of Otago, New Zealand.

 He has also completed an apprenticeship as a Fitter and Machinist; TAFE Electrical Wiring Engineering Course; TAFE Establishing a Small Business; Graduate course in Principles and Practice of Teaching and Learning (UNSW); Certificate IV in Assessment and Workplace Training; and WHS General Construction Induction.

 David in Head of Delegation for Australia on ISO/TC 83 Sports and Recreational Equipment.
 He is an invited technical observer on the European Union Technical Committee CEN/TC 136/SC 1 Children’s Playground Equipment and Surfacing (since 2006).

-David has been the Assistant Student Ombud.
+David has been the Assistant Student Ombud since January 2013.
 He is a past Deputy Chair of the Academic Board and a past Head of School and Discipline.